BodenmillerGroup/ImagingWorkshop2023/Session1_image_visualization/README.md

 In napari, click `File -> Open File(s)...` and open the file `Patient4.mcd`.

-Instructions on how to use napari with napari-imc are given in the workshop.
+Instructions on how to use napari-imc are given in the workshop.

 ## Using napari from within Python / Jupyter Lab